fedeghe/unicodeist/README.md

 ### Move | scale all _symbols_
 To move all _symbols_ together just go to the _unicodeist_ logo in the right upper part and drag within the logo, on mouse release all _symbols_ will move together in that direction for an amout proportional to the movement.
 If you do the same with the `shift` key down then all _symbols_ will be up or down scaled depending on the movement direction.
 Notice that the relative position of all the elements will **not** change.
 When some _symbols_ are selected then only those will be moved or scaled.
+In case one needs to move faster instead of using `shift` use the `` and every movement will be _10px_ in the arrowing direction.

 ### Zoom
 Sometimes it might be useful to _zoom-in_ or _zoom-out_ the creative, use